-There are other ways of keeping your interior cooler that have little to no effect on your property’s overall energy consumption, such as turning on ceiling fans, and opening windows for fresh breezes (when applicable).
-This will result in less of a direct reliance on tweaking thermostats and drawing in more expensive conditioned air, instead making use of equally effective yet infinitely more inexpensive cooling alternatives.
-This will also reduce the strain normally inflicted upon air condition and HVAC systems, enabling for them to last longer with minimal maintenance requirements.
+There are other ways of keeping your interior cooler that have little to no effect on your property’s overall energy consumption, such as turning on ceiling fans and opening windows for fresh breezes (when applicable).
+This will result in less direct reliance on tweaking thermostats and drawing in more expensive conditioned air, instead making use of equally effective yet infinitely more inexpensive cooling alternatives.
+This will also reduce the strain normally inflicted upon air conditioners and HVAC systems, enabling for them to last longer with minimal maintenance requirements.

 Keeping your home or business cool in the summer doesn’t have to be expensive.
 With these methods in mind, take the time to examine your property’s behavior in regards to temperature control, natural heat input, and air leakage.
 By putting these tips to use and making necessary changes, it is relatively simple and affordable to make any structure’s interior a cool and comfortable place during the year’s hottest season.